-7.3.2 Configuration
+4.3.2 Configuration

-The Configuration menu allows the user to set parameters associated with WSDA-1500-LXRS operation.
+The Configuration menu allows the user to set parameters associated with WSDA-2000 operation.
 The settings include configuring the communication settings, enabling and disabling operating sequences, changing the node synchronization beacon state, and changing the gateway wireless node communication frequency.
 Each setting is described below in detail.

-Figure 40 - Configuration Menu
+Figure 21 - Configuration Menu

-Device Name: The device name in an alias given to the WSDA-1500-LXRS, so it is more easily recognized.
+Device Name: The device name in an alias given to the WSDA-2000, so it is more easily recognized.
 By default, the device name is not assigned.
 To enter a name, type it into the field and click the Save button.

 Local Live Connect: The Local Live Connect setting allows users to disable Live Connect on the local network.
 This is important if data security is a concern.
 Disabling Live Connect prevents other users on the network from accessing the data stream.
-If Live Connect is disabled it will not be available for connecting to SensorConnect unless done remotely through SensorCloudTM (see Remote Connectivity on page 59).
+If Live Connect is disabled it will not be available for connecting to SensorConnect unless done remotely through SensorCloudTM (see Remote Connectivity on page 44).
 The default is for Live Connect to be enabled.

-Data Logging: Data logging saves acquired data to the gateway internal memory, and also makes it available to the CAN J1939 Bus, SensorCloudTM, and a host computer through Live Connect.
-Disabling data logging will prevent data only from being stored in the gateway internal memory and from being uploaded to SensorCloudTM.
+Data Logging: Data logging saves acquired data to the gateway internal memory, and also makes it available to the CAN J1939 Bus, SensorCloud[TM], and a host computer through Live Connect.
+Disabling data logging will prevent data only from being stored in the gateway internal memory and from being uploaded to SensorCloud[TM].
 The data will still be available to SensorConnect through Live Connect and for the CAN J1939 bus.
 The default setting is that all data logging is enabled.
-When data logging is enabled the gateway waits for time synchronization (see Time Options on page 54), sets the node synchronization beacon, sets the gateway wireless node communication frequency, and then begins logging data.
+When data logging is enabled the gateway waits for time synchronization (see Time Options on page 39), sets the node synchronization beacon, sets the gateway wireless node communication frequency, and then begins logging data.

-WSN Beacon: The beacon is used to precisely coordinate node data acquisition and data transmission in the wireless sensor network (WSN) during synchronized sampling (see Using the Beacon on page 62).
+WSN Beacon On Startup: The beacon is used to precisely coordinate node data acquisition and data transmission in the wireless sensor network (WSN) during synchronized sampling.